-We are happy to present our new vision for an old familiar place where the poet in you can put down roots and flourish.
+We are in our tenth year, and are happy to present a newer vision for an old familiar place where the poet in you can put down roots and flourish.
 We will continue to stay true to our mission: to propagate poetry and the people who pose it.
 We are all about YOU.
 Promotion is part of this battle we wage, and if POETIC BLOOMINGS can aid in some small way, then we have accomplished much!
-Join us regularly to stay abreast of goings on, prompts, poetic forms, links to other poetry forums and our contributing poets, interviews and whatever else we deem important for your information and enjoyment.
-We are glad to host you.
+Join us regularly to stay abreast of goings on through prompts and other poetic devices, links to other poetry forums and our contributing poets, (the occasional interview) and whatever else we deem important for your information and enjoyment.
 Take a walk along with us as our poetic garden blooms.
-Once again, welcome to POETIC BLOOMINGS!
+Once again, we re-welcome you to POETIC BLOOMINGS!

 YOUR POETIC BLOOMINGS CO-HOSTS: